FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs_matched.md

 Backing the approach, the team developed(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#ped) a dedicated query language for `Labeled property graphs`.
 This language is known as `CYPHER`.

-Neo4j database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)s have shown promises in biology and bioinformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ics for its ability to allow for fast graph traversals, which matches the requirements of cell biologists, model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ers, and computational scientists who need to explore a growing ensembl(URL_TO_INSERT_RECORD http://www.ensembl.org/)e of molecular pathways, that is to say graphs of interactions and reactions.
+Neo4j database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) s have shown promises in biology and bioinformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ics for its ability to allow for fast graph traversals, which matches the requirements of cell biologists, model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ers, and computational scientists who need to explore a growing ensembl(URL_TO_INSERT_RECORD http://www.ensembl.org/)e of molecular pathways, that is to say graphs of interactions and reactions.
 An illustration of that natural fit is the uptake of the Neo4j technology by a project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  such as ` Disease Map(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#map)s`, Reactome(URL_TO_INSERT_RECORD https://reactome.org) {footcite}`pmid29377902` and KnetMiner(URL_TO_INSERT_RECORD https://knetminer.com)(URL_TO_INSERT_RECORD https://knetminer.com)s {footcite}`pmid30085931`.

 * The [Reactome(URL_TO_INSERT_RECORD https://reactome.org) database](https://reactome.org(URL_TO_INSERT_RECORD https://reactome.org)/) builds on Neo4j to allow navigation of reactions and pathways.